maringa780/ClusToRa/README.md

 # ClusToRa
 `ClusToRa` (Cluster-to-Randomization) is a spatial omics framework that distinguishes organized cellular niches from stochastic proximity by using high-density territory identification and a fixed-position null model.
 It accurately quantifies cell-type colocalization and recruitment while suppressing density-driven false positives common in conventional analysis methods.
 ### citation
 Githaka J.M., Lerner E.P.
 (2026).
-ClusToRa: A niche-centric framework for identifying structural recruitment and infiltration in spatial omics
+ClusToRa: A niche-centric framework for identifying structural recruitment and infiltration in spatial omics.
 ## Installation Guide
 #### Option 1: `ClusToRa` in MATLAB
 ###### Option 1.1 MATLAB online